Cancer Risk

 Curious about the link between soy and breast cancer?
 We break it down here.

-COLOrectal CANCER
+Colorectal CANCER

 Studies from around the globe have suggested that eating high amounts of meat is linked to an increased risk of colon cancer.
 In fact, the World Health Organization has now categorized processed meat as carcinogenic to humans.